ghoomfrog/silili/README.md

 ## Adjectives

-Adjectives in Lil Si come before the word or phrase they modify, which can be modified in many ways: for example, *mun man* can mean *human of the moon* or *human who is the moon*.
+Adjectives in Lil Si come before the word or phrase they modify, which can be modified in different ways: for example, *mun man* can mean *human of the moon* or *human who is the moon*.

 ## Plurals